Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 Humanity is stuck in an evolutionary bottleneck because we have not completed two key neural integrations:

-Hemispheric Integration (Corpus Callosum / Jaynes’ Bicameral Mind): Julian Jaynes argued that consciousness — the ability to see ourselves seeing — emerged only when the hemispheres of the brain integrated enough to communicate as one.
+Hemispheric Integration (Corpus Callosum/Jaynes’ Bicameral Mind): Julian Jaynes argued that consciousness — the ability to see ourselves seeing — emerged only when the hemispheres of the brain integratedenough to communicate as one by means of the corpus callosum.
 He controversially argued that the specific form of modern consciousness we experience today — meta-cognition, the ‘space’ within which we observe our own thoughts — did not emerge until about 3000 years ago.
 Before that, our ancestors navigated the world hearing divine commands and experiencing visual and auditory hallucinations, believing they were hearing the voices and signs of the gods.
 They didn’t know that they were hearing their own inner voice and seeing their brain try to make sense of itself.
 “Seeing ourselves seeing” is meta-cognition.
 But most humans have not completed this integration.
 Intelligence is not enough.
 Without meta-cognition, a theory of meta-cognitive consciousness sounds like philosophical nonsense.
 And this is why Jaynes was dismissed.
+Because a large swath of humanity, even the most educated among us, are still locked in the bicameral mind.
+But the dissolution of the bicameral mind (full hemispheric integration) is critical to full introspective capacity (meta-cogntion).

 Given this understanding of the evolutionary bottleneck, let’s look again at what we call “mental illness” and “disorder”.
 Viewed through this lens, they are not disorders, but rather, are evidence of stalled or partial evolution: